A Conversation with Mark Lamster

 Not in the way you might think.
 I was researching the Nazi section during the early days of the Obama administration.
 There are many similarities you can point to with the first 100 days of Roosevelt: response to economic disaster, grand promises to fix things, the polarized electorate, and a series of radical grassroots elements rising in opposition to the ruling elite now culminating in the rise of Trump.

 What was Johnson’s best work?
 His most enduring legacy?

-What lessons should we learn from the story of Philip’s life?
+What lessons should we learn from the story of Johnson’s life?

 Photo: Louis DeLuca